Azayamankawin: Visits to Fort Ridgely

 In one account, Margueret Hern recalled that she wanted “a little lock of Indian hair to show…how coarse an Indians’ hair was” to enclose in a letter to her mother.
 She approached “Old Betts” with scissors and tried to cut some of her hair.
 Betsey “jumped away screaming and acting like a crazy woman.”
 Much later, when Betsey peered through her window to ask for money, Hern held up a mirror to her face to show how she looked “with her hair straggling all over,” not realizing that many Dakota women believed that looking in a mirror would cause death.
 Hern stated: “When she saw the reflection, she was so mad she tried to break the glass.”

 Margaret A. Snider recalled another incident that occurred during a trade with Betsey:Old Betts came in to sell moccasins.
 I asked her to make some for my baby and showed her a piece of pork and some sugar I would give her for it.
 She brought them later.
 We had eaten that piece of pork and I got another piece which was larger but not the same, of course.
 When she saw it was not the same, she said “Cheatey Squaw, Cheatey Squaw,” and was very angry.
 I then gave her the pork and two bowls of sugar instead of one and she went away.
 Later I saw her in the next room where another family lived and said, “Aunt Bets called me Cheatey Squaw…” Quick as a flash, she drew a long wicked looking knife from her belt and ran for me and it was only by fleeing and locking my own door that I escaped.
-She was never again allowed on the reservation.”In early August 1862, a large party of Dakota – numbering between 50 to 100 people – went to Fort Ridgely to perform dances with the objective of soliciting money from the soldiers.
+She was never again allowed on the reservation.”In early August 1862, a large party of Dakota – numbering between 50 and 100 people – went to Fort Ridgely to perform dances with the objective of soliciting money from the soldiers.
 After the outbreak of war nearly three weeks later, the Fort Ridgely soldiers and their families would reflect that the Dakota led by Cut Nose might have been using the visit as a “tour of inspection” or warning dance prior to the outbreak.
 Wall noted that Betsey was present during the dances.